gonzodeveloper/sqlfat/README.md

 As noted before, this is a single-master multi-worker architecture, where the master functions as a controller for the entire cluster.
 Though the machine running the master node could also run a data node it is not necessary.

 ![](https://raw.githubusercontent.com/gonzodeveloper/sqlfat/master/img/struct.png)

+Because the datanodes are multi-threaded to handle several connections, one could actually run a master on each giving us a multi-master cluster, however the catalog db (see below) would have to be manually copied to each machine, as there is currently no function for automatic replication across masters.

+**Catalog**

+The master node also maintains a catalog database which holds metadata on all tables across the cluster.
+It contains information on which nodes are storing the specific partitions of each table.
+For now the catalog cannot be directly queried by the client, rather it is simply used by the master in order to organize queries and establish execution plans.

+**Config**

+The configuration file for the cluster resides in the "etc" directory and it contains information on all the addresses and port numbers of all data nodes.
+For backward compatability, each entry for the config file must also contain the database drivers used for each node, though this information is not touched by the sqlfat system.
+In future configurations we can will also store the address information on each master node so we can run remote catalog updates.

+**Transactions